Coming in spring ‘27!

 A little background…

-I’m a communications professional with years of experience telling the stories of people and organizations in voices other than my own, everything from Shakespearean theatre to climate change.
-I host an international affairs podcast, Big World.
-My own writing fulfills my need to tell stories that can matter to people in the way good stories have always mattered to me.
+I’ve had years of experience telling the stories of people and organizations in voices other than my own, repping everything from Shakespearean theatre to climate change policy.
+I hosted an international affairs podcast, Big World, for six years.
+My writing centers introverts, weirdos, invisible GenX women, and those of us screaming into the void.

 From “A Mother’s Wish”